Lu0928/DSA4213-Assignment3/README.md

 ## 💡 Key Takeaways and Limitations

-* **Effectiveness of Fine-Tuning**: Both fine-tuning methods dramatically outperformed the zero-shot baseline, which performed at chance level. [cite_start]This highlights the necessity of adapting pretrained models to specific downstream tasks[cite: 2].
+* **Effectiveness of Fine-Tuning**: Both fine-tuning methods dramatically outperformed the zero-shot baseline, which performed at chance level.
+This highlights the necessity of adapting pretrained models to specific downstream tasks.
 * **Performance vs. Efficiency**: Full fine-tuning achieved the highest accuracy.
-However, LoRA achieved a highly competitive score while only training **~1.03%** of the total parameters. [cite_start]This demonstrates the power of PEFT methods in achieving excellent results with a fraction of the computational cost and memory, making them ideal for scenarios with limited resources[cite: 18].
+However, LoRA achieved a highly competitive score while only training **~1.03%** of the total parameters.
+This demonstrates the power of PEFT methods in achieving excellent results with a fraction of the computational cost and memory, making them ideal for scenarios with limited resources.
 * **Limitations**: The hyperparameter search was minimal.
 Further tuning of parameters like the learning rate, LoRA rank (`r`), and alpha could potentially close the small performance gap between LoRA and full fine-tuning.
 The experiment was also limited to a single dataset and model architecture.

 ## 💬 Interactive Sentiment Prediction